denali-js/core/guides/data/models.md

 If your app can swap databases with zero refactoring, that either means:

-1. The underlying databases are equivalent in their querying and storage semantics (rarely the case), or
+1. The underlying databases are identical in their querying and storage semantics (rarely the case), or
-2. You were using some lowest common denominator of the two database that is equivalent (which means you weren't using the strengths of your original database)
+2. You were using some lowest common denominator of querying and storage semantics for tthe two databases that is equivalent across both (which means you weren't using the strengths of your original database)

-Denali is built around the assumption that different databases have different tradeoffs, and the future of data storage is polyglot.
-Thus, it doesn't make sense to mask these differences behind a lowest common denominator.
+Denali is built around the assumption that different databases have different tradeoffs, and that you should pick the data store best suited to your use case.
+This means a good data layer should highlight the unique strengths of choice of data store, rather than trying to hide any differences behind a universal interface.

+So then why have a data layer at all for Denali?
+It's primarly _for addons_.
-Instead, Denali's Models aim to provide a simple interface for basic data persistence operations primarly _for addons_.
-This allows addons to interact with your data store without needing to write their own adapters for every possbility.
+Having some common data interface allows addons to persist and query data without needing to write their own adapters for every possible data store.

 So if you find yourself skipping past Denali's Model API (as we'll explore below) in your application, and using lots of database specific features and